binbashing/check_kube_deployment_replica_status/README.md

 ---

 ### How it works
-For a given deployment,  the number of ready pods is compared against the specified replics minus the Max Unavailable setting defined in the Rolling Update Strategy.
+For a given deployment,  the number of ready pods is compared against the defined number of replicas minus the `Max Unavailable` value defined in the Rolling Update Strategy.
 A metric of 'replicas' is ommited as performance data.

 ##### Results:
 * OK: The number of ready pods exceeds the required number of pods